 WIDER SKILLS The Sixth Form offers a wide range of opportunities to improve important transferable skills necessary for life outside school.
-We all learn valuable skills through the Advanced Skills Baccalaureate qualification, which gives great preparation for living and working in the 21st Century.
-We get the opportunity to improve our confidence in leadership and teamwork by contributing to the school's Lower School Support programme as part of the Global Citizenship Challenge.
-We take on individual research to produce an Individual Project which we can focus on our future university or career plans.
-We investigate different career pathways for the Future Destinations Project.
-Who knows, perhaps some of us will become the entrepeneurs of the future.
+We all learn valuable skills through the Welsh Baccalaureate qualification which gives great preparation for living and working in the 21st Century.
+We also gain a full, graded qualification which is recognised by universities across the country.
+We get the opportunity to improve our confidence in public speaking by presenting our ideas in a Global Citizenship Conference.
+We work in teams to put together an Enterprise Challenge and we take on individual research to produce an Independent Investigation which we can focus on our future university or career plans.
+The Eirias Leadership Programme gives us the opportunity to set up and run our own business.
+Who knows perhaps we'll become the entrepreneurs of the future.
 Other events held during the year help us to learn a variety of skills we never imagined we would have.
 Sixth Form Skills Day gives us the chance to learn how to Zumba or develop relaxation techniques or circus skills.
 More importantly, it takes us out of our comfort zone and encourages us to try new things.